mehulagg/gitlab/doc/development/performance.md

 ## RSpec profiling

-GitLab's development environment also includes the [rspec_profiling](https://github.com/foraker/rspec_profiling) gem, which is used to collect data on spec execution times.
+The GitLab development environment also includes the [rspec_profiling](https://github.com/foraker/rspec_profiling) gem, which is used to collect data on spec execution times.
 This is useful for analyzing the performance of the test suite itself, or seeing how the performance of a spec